Clover Call Podcast

 Registration fee for the Teens as Teachers program is $35/youth participant.
-There is no registration fee for adult mentors.
+There is no registration fee for one adult mentor/team.

-- Teams will register through through their county 4-H educator.
-Educators will register teams through 4HOnline.
+Teams will register through their county 4-H Educator.
+Educators will register teams through 4-H Online.

-Five different subject areas are available for teams to choose from in 2021.
+Six different subject areas are available for teams to choose from in 2021.
 A description of each is below.

 This program will focus on incorporating engineering design and maker activities into 4-H Animal Science Programs.
 This session is designed to provide an avenue for youth interested in learning about animals who do not have access to live animals, while also providing STEM learning opportunities for more traditional 4-H livestock members.
 Each team will receive a kit of hands-on “maker” and robotics activities for youth in grades 3-8.
 Teams will also inform youth about where their food comes from throughout their training sessions.